 Clomid is a widely used drug for fertility treatments.
 It is a very old drug discovered back in the 1960’s and acts as a selective estrogen receptor modulator.
 This means, that it attaches to receptors normally reserved for estrogen.
-The main effect is to increase follicle stimulating hormone levels (FSH).
+The main effect is to increase Follicle Stimulating Hormone (FSH) levels.
 The increased FSH levels directly stimulate the ovary to mature eggs.

-The most effective approach is to use Clomid for women with ovulatory dysfunction are ideal candidates for Clomid therapy.
-These are women who do not experience periods on a monthly basis.
-Some of these women have no menstrual periods for several months.
-Most of these women suffer from polycystic ovarian syndrome (PCOS).
-Clomid success rates are best when used to restore ovulation in PCOS patients.
-It is been an extremely rewarding fertility drug that is simple, inexpensive and widely used.
+Women with ovulatory dysfunction are ideal candidates for Clomid therapy.
+These are women who do not experience periods on a regular basis.
+Some of the women experience no menstrual periods for months.
+Most of these women suffer from Polycystic Ovarian Syndrome (PCOS).
+Clomid success rates are highest when used to restore ovulation in PCOS patients.
+When applied correctly, it is an extremely rewarding fertility drug that is simple, inexpensive and effective.

 No, the problem is that Clomid is often prescribed because it is readily available and inexpensive.
 Some physicians prescribe Clomid without considering individual circumstances of each patient.
 Some women will benefit from such random administration, but many will take Clomid and only experience side effects.
 Clomid is quite inefficient in women who otherwise have regular periods.
 The only benefit of Clomid in such situations is if it is given at a higher dose (100-150mg daily).
 When given at higher dose, Clomid can help the ovary to mature 2 to 3 eggs in one month.
 In such months, the woman is more fertile since she matures more eggs than in a natural cycle.
 Higher doses of Clomid can only be administered when the response to it is monitored by ultrasound.
 Unfortunately, many general practitioners do not perform ultrasound monitoring and only prescribe Clomid at the very low dose.